Admios/task-board/README.md

 ### ChakraUI for React

 We use ChakraUI to style the application.
 ChakraUI is a component library that uses the CSS-in-JS paradigm.
-We use it because it was the easiest to integrate with the existing stack.
+We decided on it because it was the easiest to integrate with the existing stack.
 We probably should have chosen something based on CSS components instead, because now every route has to recompile the CSS on the server side.
 We will probably change this in the future.

 ### Zustand State Management

 We use Zustand to manage the state of the application on the client side.
-Zustand is a very simple state management library that uses React Hooks and we use it as a simpler replacement to Redux.
+Zustand is a very simple state management library that uses React Hooks and we use it as a replacement for Redux.

 ### Cassandra Database

 This application uses Apache Cassandra as its database.
-We use the `cassandra-driver` library to connect to the database, and we use its "mapping" feature as our ORM.
+We use the `cassandra-driver` library to connect to the database and we its "mapping" feature as our ORM.
 We also use the `cassandra-migrate` library to manage the database migrations.
 You can either connect to your Cassandra Cluster directly, or you can use the `docker/dev.compose.yml` file to run a local instance of Cassandra for development purposes.